 A container of a P-listed chemical that is to be disposed must be dated at that time that >1 quart is accumulated.
 The lab currently does not stock any P-listed chemicals.
 The containers must be inspected for signs of defects such as dents, cracks, severe rusting, holes, damaged lid or caps, etc., before use.
-Funnels may be used when adding waste fluids to the containers, but must be removed after use.
+Funnels may be used when adding waste fluids to the containers but must be removed after use.
 General Handling Containers must be closed when waste is not being added or removed.
 Notify the Plant Services Department Supervisor and the Laboratory Supervisor immediately upon reaching the limit of 55-gallons of hazardous waste or 1 quart of P-listed hazardous waste.
 Container(s) must be moved to the Bunker within 3 days of reaching the limit.
 Prohibitions No laboratory waste other than that specified below may be discharged in the Lab sinks.
-Individuals must adhere to all safety requirements associated with laboratory activities being performed.
+Cofety Individuals must adhere to all safety requirements associated with laboratory activities being performed.
 Safety Drums of flammable liquids must be stored in accordance with all applicable safety policies and regulations.
-Waste Streams Solid complex (phoophoto rock) ruppum dru producto food producto limestano, and other dru calid complex) Sono samples (phosphale rock, g Jypsum, dry products, reed products, innestone, and other dry solid samples). respectively. enind the Lab labeled AFI, Rock & Gyp waste Product and Granular Recycle Products, Sulfuric Acid Samples Return to sulfuric acid plants.
-Liquid material from PhosAcid I samples), phosacid from Granul Plant & PhosAcid Clarification Areas (including process water samples and Check 22 ation Plants, and Non-defluorinated phosacid from AFI (Transfer Acid).
+Waste Streams Solid samples (phosphate rock of gypsum, dry products, feed products, limestone, and other dry solid samples). ehind the Lab labeled "AFI, Rock & Gyp Waste Product" and "Granular Recycle Products," Sulfuric Acid Samples Return to sulfuric acid plants.
+Plant & PhosAcid Clarification Areas (including process water samples and Check 22 ation Plants, and Non-defluorinated phosacid from AFI (Transfer Acid).
 Discharge in the Lab sink.
 Leftover analytical solutions fro m the digestion of PhosAcid, process water samples, rock samples, gyp samples.
 Discard in the Lab sink.
 Defluorinated PhosAcid samples from AFI.
 Return to AFI in original sample containers.
-Leftover analytical solutions ot from the Shimadzus, Vaporseat 5 her than those listed above (i.e. digests from Granular and AFI products, waste solutions 0, ICP's, Fluorine analysis, acid-base titrations, trace metal analysis, etc.) Discard in the Lab sink.
+Leftover analytical solutions oth from the Shimadzus, Vaporseat 50 ner than those listed above (i.e. digests from Granular and AFI products, waste solutions of the control of the Discard in the Lab sink.
 Flammable Solvents (e.g. Methanol from Suspended Solids vacuum reservoir) Collected in an intermediate container, then transfer into a hazardous waste SAA drum by the end of the shift.
 The intermediate container must be labeled with the contents and a statement that it must be emptied by the end of the shift.
-Unwanted or Expired Chemical s (Labpacks) Do not remove manufacturer's lab el from containers.
-Place original containers in a 5-ga Ilon bucket and label as specified in the Label Section above.
-Spill Cleanup Debris Place in energy ristoly sized iner and notify the Environmental Department for headling Place in appropriately sized conta iner and notify the Environmental Department for handling.
+Unwanted or Expired Chemicals (Labpacks) Do not remove manufacturer's label from containers.
+Place original containers in a 5-gallon bucket and label as specified in the Label Section above.
+Spill Cleanup Debris

+Place in appropriately sized container and notify the Environmental Department for handling.

-WASTE ID TAG
+Mosaic WASTE ID TAG

 Contents:

-From (Produc tion Area):
+From (Production Area):

-Contact Perso on:
+Contact Person:

+Date: